GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 From the Manual., section 4.1.1, volume 1:

 _Words, doublewords, and quadwords do not need to be aligned in memory on natural boundries.
 The natural boundries are even-number addresses, evenly divisible by four and addresses evenly divisable by eight, respectivly.
 To improve the performance of programs, data structures (especially stacks) should be aligned on natural boundries whenever possible.
 The reason for this is that the processor requires two memory addresses to make an unaligned memory access; aligned access requires only one memory access.
-A word or doubleword operand that crosses a 4-byte boundry or a quadword operand that crosses an 8-byte boundry is consideres unaligned and requires twoo separate memory bus cycles for access.
+A word or doubleword operand that crosses a 4-byte boundry or a quadword operand that crosses an 8-byte boundry is consideres unaligned and requires twoo separate memory bus cycles for access._

-Some instrucitons that operate on double quadwords require memoty operands to be aligned on natural boundry.
+_Some instrucitons that operate on double quadwords require memoty operands to be aligned on natural boundry.
 Those instrucitons generate a general-protection exception (`#GP`) if an unaligned operand is specified.
 A natural boundty for a double quadword is any address evenly divisable by 16.
 Other instructions that operate on double quadwords permit unaligned access (without exception).
 However, aditional memory bus cycles are required to access unaligned data from memory._

+&nbsp;

 In C, the following primitives map to the fundamental types.
 Must unclude the _stdint.h_.